d6chaub/automate_threat_intelligence/README.md

 ## Configuring the Environment
 To run the application, specific directories and files must be set up.
 They are not in the repo since they contain sensitive files:

-- Certificates Directory: Create a certs directory in the project root (this directory is already listed in .gitignore).
+- Certificates Directory: Create a `certs` directory in the project root (this directory is already listed in .gitignore).
 You must place the shell.pem file in this directory.
 Download shell.pem here.

-- Configuration Directory: Create a config directory in the project root and add the alerts configuration file.
+- Configuration Directory: Create a `config` directory in the project root and add the alerts configuration file.

 # Running the Application

+Running the pipeline in either environment will start the MongoDB in a Docker container, and then run the pipeline in a second Docker container.
+Once the pipeline has run, the shell will by default stay connected to the MongoDB docker container and record logs, so you know it's running.
+If you kill the process, the MongoDB will cease to run.
+To conne

 ## Development Pipeline
-To launch the development environment, use the following Docker Compose command:
+To run the pipeline in the development environment, use the following Docker Compose command:

 ```
 docker-compose --profile dev up --build